-Patio furniture, outdoor furniture or garden furniture is furniture designed for use on a porch, under a pergola or outside exposed to the elements on a patio.
-Historically patio furniture was made from organic materials that naturally repelled the effects of weather damage, such as teak or rattan; modern patio furniture is made from synthetic or treated organic material designed specifically to resist the effects of weather damage longer than their historic predecessors.
+Patio, outdoor or garden furniture is furniture designed for use on a porch, under a pergola or outside exposed to the elements on a patio.
+Historically, patio furniture was made from organic materials that naturally repelled the effects of weather damage, such as teak or rattan; modern patio furniture is made from synthetic or treated organic material designed specifically to resist the effects of weather damage longer than their historic predecessors.
 Patio furniture is often sold as patio furniture sets which can include seating (from chairs to chaise lounges to sofas), tables (from large dining tables down to small coffee tables) and even accessories such as umbrellas and storage boxes.
 Outdoor furniture can be made from a variety of materials including wood, resin, teak, wrought and cast aluminum, wicker, wrought iron, sling and plastic.
 Teak and wicker were historically popular options.
 Teak wood contains silica, which repels fungus, water damage, discoloring, warping, splintering and swelling.
 Teak and wood should be treated periodically to prevent these issues, with teak requiring less maintenance due to its natural weather resistance.
 Wicker can be made from any type of palm plant, such as rattan.
 Today most wicker furniture is made from synthetic resins and plastics.

 Introduction: How to Buy Patio Furniture